blockwatch-cc/tezos-api/content/explorer.md

 `GET https://api.tzstats.com/explorer/bigmap/{id}/values`

 Lists all values contained in the bigmap at present time, ie. at blockchain head.
-Can otioanlly return bigmap contents at the specified block in the past using the optional paramater `block` height (int64) or hash (hash).
+Can return bigmap contents at a specific block in the past using the optional paramater `block` height (int64) or hash (hash).

 `GET https://api.tzstats.com/explorer/bigmap/{id}/{key}`